Five flexible work models to improve employee productivity

 • Greater flexibility in work schedules.

-• More environmentally friendly due to reduced greenhouse gas emissions that come from employees commuting to and from work the workplace.
+• More environmentally friendly due to reduced greenhouse gas emissions that come from employees commuting to and from work.

 • Companies can hire employees without having to worry about geographic restrictions.